Frosty515/Custom-Arch/docs/design.md

 ### Includes

 - `%include "path/to/file.asm"` to include another assembly file.
-- At this stage, it is relative to the working-directory the assembler is run from.
-Ideally, this should be relative to the file being assembled.
+- They are relative to the file being assembled.

 ### Define macros